This study draws together ideas about a woman’s preferred Life Path and her desire for Authority, and offers suggestions for fathers and pastors.

 Reading Time: 7 minutes

 Author’s Note: This study was first published at Lexet Iustitia on 2019 February 25.
-A revised, updated, and coauthored version appears here.
+A revised, updated, and coauthored version (with Jack) appears here.

 Reader’s Note: Input is requested in the form of comments.
 Consider this a “working” post.